 In this video Sandy explains the admissions process to Amy and her mom.

-In keeping with the established goals and mission of the College, admission to TC3 is offered without unlawful regard to applicants' race, creed, color, national origin, age, sex, marital status, disability, sexual orientation, or veteran status.
+In keeping with the established goals and mission of the College, admission to Tompkins Cortland Community College is offered without unlawful regard to applicants' race, creed, color, national origin, age, sex, marital status, disability, sexual orientation, or veteran status.
 Students who hold or will hold a high school diploma prior to enrollment will be offered admission to the College.
 However, certain curricula, such as nursing, require specific academic credentials.
 Admission to these programs will be based upon an evaluation of the applicant's credentials or special achievements to date.